codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 This is an improvement over the previous example because the healthcheck of the back-end is managed by Codefresh.
 The added `readiness` block makes sure that the back-end service is actually up before the integration tests start by using a `curl` command to check that `my_backend_app:8080` is up and running.
 Codefresh will run the commands defined in the `readiness` in a loop until they succeed.
 You are free to use any of your favorite commands there (ping, curl, nc etc) that check one or more services.
 We also define a timeout for the healthcheck.
 The `readiness` block supports the following options:

-* `initialDelaySeconds`: Number of seconds after the container has started before liveness or readiness probes are initiated.
-Default is 5.
 * `periodSeconds`: How often (in seconds) to perform the probe.
 Default to 10 seconds.
 Minimum value is 1.
 * `timeoutSeconds`: Number of seconds after which the probe times out.
 Defaults to 10 seconds.
 Minimum value is 1.
 * `successThreshold`: Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
 Must be 1 for readiness.
 Minimum value is 1.